 African Black Soap — also called Ose Dudu, Alata Samina, or Anago Soap — is a traditional soap handcrafted in West Africa, primarily Ghana and Nigeria.
 Unlike commercial soaps manufactured in factories, authentic African Black Soap is made by hand using recipes passed down through generations.

-It's called "black" soap because of its dark brown to black color, which comes from the ash of locally harvested plants like plantain leaves and cocoa pods.
+It's called "black" soap because of its dark brown to black colour, which comes from the ash of locally harvested plants like plantain leaves and cocoa pods.
 Don't be fooled by jet-black soaps sold online — genuine African Black Soap is actually more of a dark brown with an uneven, rustic texture.

 How African Black Soap Is Made